The former Sacramento King small forward Rudy Gay is still on the Oklahoma City Thunder‘s radar.

 Prior to his injury, Gay was averaging 18.7 points per game on 45 percent shooting to go along with 37 percent from beyond the arc.
 The former University of Connecticut Husky is a career 18.4 point scorer and averages just over five rebounds per game.

 Free agency meetings can begin on Saturday, July 1 at 12:01 a.m.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!